 For the last 25 years, Inliner® has been delivering cutting-edge trenchless pipe renewal processes, and outstanding customer service to our clients across North America.

 In 2005, Reynolds, Inc. was acquired by Layne, and as a result, Inliner Technologies and Liner Products, LLC are now part of the Layne corporate structure.
-With a successful track record since 1989, the sustained growth of the network has led to the current organization of certified installers consisting of over 40 crews, who together have installed over 25 million feet of Cured-in-place pipe.
-This organization shares in the development of improved processes, materials and most recently the introduction of a UV-Cured product known as Inliner STX.
+With a successful track record since 1989, Inliner Technologies' certified installers, consisting of Layne Inliner and Lametti and Sons Inc., have installed more than 30 million feet of cured-in-place pipe ranging in diameters from 4" to 106."
+The organizations share in the development of improved processes, materials and most recently the introduction of a UV-Cured product known as Inliner STX.